-The Tennessee Department of Safety and Homeland Security has requested for several years that Tennessee adopt legislation to provide TDOSHS with the authority to deny and suspend registrations for out of service commercial carriers.
-Due to the FAST ACT requirements, the development team under the Department of Revenue has expressed the importance of getting this authority into legislation as soon as possible to both the FAST Project Director and the State TR3 Project Director who works closely with the Commissioner and Deputy Commissioner of the Tennessee Department of Revenue.
+UPDATE: The Tennessee Department of Safety and Homeland Security has requested for several years that Tennessee adopt legislation to provide TDOSHS with the authority to deny and suspend registrations for out of service commercial carriers.
+Due to the FAST ACT requirements, the development team under the Department of Revenue has expressed the importance of getting this authority into legislation as soon as possible to both the FAST Project Director and the State TR3 Project Director who work closely with the Commissioner and Deputy Commissioner of the Tennessee Department of Revenue.
 A memorandum was submitted to the Commissioner of Revenue on June 12, 2017 explaining the important need for this change in legislature, as well as the proposed wording for the amended version of Tennessee Code Annotated (TCA), Title 55.
+This legislation was not passed during the 2018 legislature session, however, it is expected to be passed during the state legislation of CY 2019.
+This will bring Tennessee into a fully participating PRISM state.